 How much it’s worth: 100% of your Direct Loan balance after 10 years.
 This amount varies depending on many factors.

-2. Make 120 payments starting from October 1, 2007
+- Must have made 120 payments starting from Oct.
+1, 2007

-3. Payments must be made as part of certain repayment plans
+- Payments must be made as part of certain repayment plans

-4. Not in default
+- Not be in default